|

 Another consideration when using any cooler, whether air or liquid, is dust.

-Over time, dust can accumulate on fans and heatsinks, reducing the efficiency of your
+ALL coolers will collect dust.
+Over time, dust can accumulate on fans and heatsinks,

-Summary: The Right Cooler for the Job
+Summary: Choose the Right Cooler for the Job

 When choosing a CPU cooler, make sure you’re matching the cooler’s TDP with